 - You may want to set up a separate email for accounting purposes or use labels in Gmail to separate finances from other emails.

-- Backup your files in two different places, losing/misplacing important documents can mean you can miss out on a big chunk of deductions.
+- Backup your files in two different places.
+Losing/misplacing important documents can mean missing out on a big chunk of deductions.

 How do you pay yourself?

 You have two options when it comes to paying your hard work.